Milford Sound is an accessible unique fiord in the southwest of New Zealand’s South Island.

 Spend a bit of time reading the tour options you should have no problem matching a kayak trip to your ability.

-Prices from both companies range between $90.00 to $190.00. check out their websites to get a better idea what they both offer.
+Prices from both Kayaking companies range between $90.00 to $190.00. check out their websites to get a better idea of what they both offer.

 “We’re proud to be New Zealand’s longest established owner operated sea kayaking company.
 Operating 365 days a year, we offer heaps of different guided sea kayaking adventures, each showcasing Milford Sound in its own unique kiwi way.

 Plus we’re the only sea kayaking business permitted to explore the outer fiord including the mighty Stirling Falls!”

 My advice would be to book with a smaller experienced company like Rosco’s.